wejgaard/Holonforth-GUI/README.md

 The Holonforth GUI systems are written in Tcl/Tk.
-Unfortunately there was no comparable Forth system available ten years ago.
+A great companion to Forth.

 ### HolonU
 Universal source code handler and refactoring browser.